75th Ranger Regiment: Selection and training

 Every volunteer for the Regiment, from new recruit to officer and any senior leader selected to command in the Regiment, will go through the Ranger Assessment and Selection Program (RASP) to assess their ability and provide the basic skills required to be an effective member of the 75th Ranger Regiment.

-For new soldiers, RASP is conducted after applicants complete their basic Military Occupational Specialty course and graduate from the Army's Parachutists Course (Airborne School).
+For new soldiers, RASP is conducted after applicants complete their basic Military Occupational Specialty course.
+After completing RASP, soldiers attend the Army parachutists course (Airborne School).
 For soldiers, both enlisted and officer, who have completed their first tour of duty and meet the recruiting qualifications, a RASP date will be scheduled upon application and conditional acceptance to the 75th Ranger Regiment.

 RASP includes two levels of training: RASP 1 for junior non-commissioned officers and enlisted soldiers (pay grades E-1 through E-5) and RASP 2 for senior non-commissioned officers, officers, and warrant officers.
 Candidates train in physical fitness, marksmanship, small unit tactics, medical proficiency, and mobility.
 Training is fast-paced and intense, ensuring Ranger candidates can handle continued training and worldwide operations upon reaching their assigned Ranger unit.
 Throughout the course, candidates are screened to ensure that only the best soldiers are chosen for the Ranger Regiment.
 All candidates must meet the course requirements in order to serve in the Ranger Regiment.
 Upon completion of RASP, candidates will don the tan beret and 75th Ranger Regiment Scroll.